Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

 As a consequence of this theorem, it is clear that the Dirichlet-Neumann operator $G[\eta]\psi$ is regular in $(\eta,\psi)$.
 The same property holds for $B$ and $V$, since they can be expressed as smooth functions of $G[\eta]\psi$, $\partial_x\psi$, and $\partial_x\eta$ (see \eqref{DN_V_B}). \begin{proposition} Under the assumptions of Theorem~\ref{thm-PLDtN:Main}, the following mappings of $(\eta,\psi)$ verify

 \end{proposition}

 In the paralinearization formula \eqref{eq-PLDtN:Main} and the following computations, one can see the significance of the good unknown $w$.
 Therefore, we will turn to set $(\eta,w)$ as the main unknowns instead of $(\eta,\psi)$.
-Notice that $-T_B\eta$, regarded as a mapping of $(\eta,\psi)$, satisfies $T_B|_{\psi=0}=0$ and $\Avg (T_B\eta)=0$.
-This fact, together with the regularity of $B$ (Proposition~\ref{prop-PLDtN:BdDtN}) and paraproduct (Proposition~\ref{prop:PDReg}), allows us to apply Lemma~\ref{lem:InFTReg} and conclude that the mapping $(\eta,\psi)\mapsto(\eta,w)$ is diffeomorphic, at least near zero.
-More precisely, we have the following lemma. \begin{lemma} For any real number $s_1> 2$, there exists a constant $\varepsilon>0$ such that, the map
+Notice that $-T_B\eta$, regarded as a mapping of $(\eta,\psi)$, satisfies $T_B|_{\psi=0}=0$.
+This fact, together with the regularity of $B$ (Proposition~\ref{prop-PLDtN:BdDtN}) and paraproduct (Proposition~\ref{prop:PDReg}), allows us to apply inverse function theorem and conclude that the mapping $(\eta,\psi)\mapsto(\eta,w)$ is a local diffeomorphism near zero.
+More precisely, we have the following lemma.

+\begin{lemma} For any real number\footnote{Later, we may choose the index $s_1$ different from $s_0$ in Theorem~\ref{thm-PLDtN:Main} above.} $s_1> 2$, there exists a constant $\varepsilon>0$ such that, the map

 is invertible from a ball centered at zero with radius $\varepsilon$ to its image.
 Its inverse, denoted by $\mathscr{A}_\GU$, satisfies